dabrze/CheckMyBlob/GatherData/README.md

  - *xxxx*.cif (mmCIF files),
  - r*xxxx*sf.ent (CIF structure factor files).

-7. Edit `GatherData/config.py` and provide proper paths to the above files
+7. Edit `config.py` and provide proper paths to the above files.

-8. If you have downloaded the files from the PDB you can convert the structure factors in CIF format (available as rXXXXsf.ent files in the PDB archive) to MTZ format by putting the CIF/ENT file with structure factors in the `$PDB_REPOSITORY/structures/all/structure_factors` folder and running:
+8. If you have downloaded the files from the PDB you can convert the structure factors in CIF format (available as rXXXXsf.ent files in the PDB archive) to MTZ format by putting the files with structure factors in the `$PDB_REPOSITORY/structures/all/structure_factors` folder and running:
 ```
 python cif2mtz.py